When was Bottomless Closet NYC founded?

 What are Bottomless Closet’s hours of operation?
 When can I drop off clothes?

 Bottomless Closet is located at 16 East 52nd Street, 15th Floor.
-Hours of operation and donation drop off hours are Monday through Thursday, 9 a.m. to 5:30 p.m.
-Select evening hours are available to drop off donations; please call 212-563-2499 for assistance.
+Hours of operation and donation drop off hours are Monday through Thursday, 9 a.m. to 5:30 p.m. and select Fridays from 9 a.m. to 3 p.m.
+Select evening hours are available to drop off donations; please call 212-563-2499 for more information.

 Yes, you can view it here.